That dollar amount results from an -8.7% decrease from $2.72 billion five years earlier during 2021.

 - Madarail (national railways)

-In macroeconomic terms, Madagascar’s total exported goods represent 5.9% of its overall Gross Domestic Product for 2021 (an estimated $46.1 billion valued in Purchasing Power Parity US dollars).
-That 5.9% for exports to overall GDP in PPP for 2021 compares to 4.3% for 2020.
-Those percentages suggest a relatively increasing reliance on products sold on international markets for Madagascar’s total economic performance, albeit based on a short timeframe.
+In macroeconomic terms, Madagascar’s total exported goods represent 3.9% of its overall Gross Domestic Product for 2025 ($64.2 billion valued in Purchasing Power Parity US dollars).
+That 3.9% for exports to overall GDP in PPP for 2025 compares to 4.2% for 2024.
+Those percentages suggest a relatively decreasing reliance on products sold on international markets for Madagascar’s total economic performance, albeit based on a short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Madagascar’s unemployment rate was an estimated 1.9% for 2021, up from 1.7% in 2020 according to Trading Economics.
+Madagascar’s unemployment rate averaged 2.95% for 2025, down from the average 3% jobless rate in 2024 according to Trading Economics statistics.

 Madagascar’s capital city is Antananarivo.